ryzy/vc-typo3-neos/README.md

 ```bash
 192.168.66.6 neos.local
 ```
+**Go to [flow.local](http://flow.local/)** to see TYPO3 Flow page.
 **Go to [neos.local](http://neos.local/)** to see TYPO3 Neos page (or [neos.local/setup](http://neos.local/setup) to kick off installation process).

-Start happy coding!
-If you need, mount `/var/www` to your local filesystem:
+And start happy coding!

+Root folder to all Nginx vhosts is `/var/www` and it's exported via NFS, ready to mount to your filesystem.
+You can mount it using:
 ```
 sudo mount_nfs -o async,udp,vers=3,resvport,intr,rsize=32768,wsize=32768,soft 192.168.66.6:/var/www /Volumes/vc-typo3-var-www
 ```